From Wednesday, May 1, 2019 at 7

 Mr. President of the CRIF

-Mr. President of the Unified Jewish Social Fund
+Mr. President of the United Jewish Social Fund

 Mr. President of the IBUKA Association

-Ladies and gentlemen the Presidents of associations of former deportees, former
+Ladies and Gentlemen, Presidents of associations of former deportees

-fighters, victims of genocides and places of memory
+combatants, victims of genocide and places of remembrance

-Ladies and gentlemen, presidents of anti-racist and anti-Semitic associations
+Ladies and gentlemen, the presidents of anti-racist and anti-Semitic associations

 Mr. and Mrs. Serge Klarsfeld and the sons and daughters of the Jewish deportees from France